shubhamKushwah-5/flash-sale-backend/README.md

 ### 1. Pessimistic Locking (Row-Level DB Lock)
 - **Mechanism:** Used `PESSIMISTIC_WRITE` via Spring Data JPA (`SELECT ...
 FOR UPDATE`).
 - **Result:** Prevented overselling, but forced threads to wait in line, causing catastrophic HikariCP connection pool starvation.
 - **Bottleneck:** At 10,000 VUs, throughput dropped to 276 RPS.
-At 50,000+ VUs, average latency degraded to 79 seconds, crashing the server.
+At 50,000+ VUs, average latency degraded to 79 seconds, dropping tens of thousands of requests and crashing the server.

 ### 2. Optimistic Locking (Entity Versioning)
 - **Mechanism:** Used `@Version` annotations with a retry mechanism to catch `OptimisticLockException`.